amandeepmittal/jade/README.md

 Go to  `Settings > Install` & then search for `Jade` under `Packages`

 ## Snippets
-These snippets are general purpose written for the sole purpose of saving time over writing boilerplate code again and again.
-One might find one or two of the snippets a bit opinionated, thus, feel free to remove them or add your own.
+These snippets are general purpose written for the sole purpose of saving the time over writing boilerplate code again and again.
+One might find one or two of the snippets a bit opinionated, thus, feel free to remove them and add your own.

 **Syntax**
 - `ext` for `extends layout`
+- `extj` for `extends layout.jade`
+- `extp` for `extends layout.pug`
 - `inc` for `include ./includes/`
 - `block` for `block blockname`